Date(s) - October 18,2020

 5. Describe how medication errors and adverse drug events in prescribing, dispensing, administration and patient education can be prevented.

-6. Understand the extent and effect of medication errors on patient health and safety.
+6. Describe the extent and effect of medication errors on patient health and safety.

 7. Evaluate opportunities and challenges for postmarketing surveillance and adverse drug reaction notification and reporting.